cse110-sp24-group1/cse110-sp24-group1/README.md

 - We used Github for project management.
 Our [GitHub Repository](https://github.com/cse110-sp24-group1/cse110-sp24-group1) has our source code, meeting notes, brainstorming information, kanban board, and much more.
 - We are hosting our [website](https://cse110-sp24-group1.github.io/cse110-sp24-group1/src/) with GitHub Pages.

+## Features

+- Organized Note and Folder Creation: Easily create and manage your notes and folders to keep your thoughts and tasks well-organized.
+- Markdown Support: Utilize powerful markdown capabilities to format your notes with ease, adding structure and emphasis.
+- Efficient Task List Management: Keep track of your tasks and to-dos effortlessly with a dedicated task list management system.
+- Dual Theme Options: Switch seamlessly between dark mode and light mode to suit your preferences and enhance your writing experience.
+- Persistent Data Management: Rely on local storage to securely manage your data, ensuring your notes and tasks are always saved.
+- Powerful Search Functionality: Quickly find specific notes and tasks with a robust search bar, enhancing productivity and accessibility.

 ## Brainstorming and Design Process